nikochiko/kausm.in/content/posts/aiosmtpd.md

 **[1]** *The training was delivered by [Pipal Academy](https://pipal.in).
 The guided project in question is open source: [repo link](https://github.com/pipalacademy/rajdhani).
 This repo has the skeleton needed, and the tasks are mentioned on the [dashboard](https://rajdhani.pipal.in).
 If you want to host this project and run in your own group, the code for dashboard site is available here: [repo link](https://github.com/pipalacademy/rajdhani-challenge).
 Let us know and we will help you do it.*

 **[2]** *We built our own deployment platform for this, called ["Hamr"](https://github.com/pipalacademy/hamr).
 We satirically call it the "next-gen" serverless platform.
-There were many philosophical decisions that went into its design.
-It deserves a blog post of its own.*
+There were philosophical decisions that went into its design and it deserves a blog post of its own.*